univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 above is performed.

-The combination of the two variables creates four possible outcomes when the e-mail address is changed:
+The combination of the two variables creates four possible outcomes when the email address is changed:

-.. list-table:: Renaming of e-mail addresses
+.. list-table:: Renaming of email addresses
    :header-rows: 1
    :widths: 4 8